Melomario57/Melomario57/README.md

 -🌱I´ve completed some projects using HTML and CSS.

--👯I enjoy following and meet people who are working in the tech industry.
+-💁🏻‍♂️I enjoy following and meet people who are working in the tech industry.

 -✨My next goal is how to use Javascript.